Toronto IT Staffing and Recruiting Blog

 As an IT contractor, you may be wondering if it’s worth the expense and extra paper work to get yourself incorporated.
-IT all depends on your personal situation and where you are at in your career.
+It all depends on your personal situation and where you are at in your career.

 The freedom of being an independent contractor brings risk because you need to line up a new contract when the current one ends.
 But if you have a hot skill set and related experience, headhunters like Stafflink will line up new contracts for you.
+See: Top Programming languages to get a job in Toronto

-Pros and Cons of Sole Proprietor versus Incorporation
+Pros and Cons of Sole Proprietor Versus Incorporation

-It can cost $1000 or more to incorporate yourself as a business and it brings some extra work for you to manage your taxes.
-Is it worth the extra trouble and expense?
+Sole Proprietorship and Incorporated are the two most common types of personal businesses that we see with the IT contractors that work for Stafflink.
+It can cost $1000 or more to incorporate yourself as a business and incorporation brings some extra work for you to manage your taxes.
+But is it worth the extra trouble and expense?

 Tip: You can change the legal structure of your business as it grows.
 Many small businesses start out as a sole proprietors or partnerships and become incorporated as the business grows.

-Here are some things to consider when you are choosing what’s right for you:
+Some things to consider when you are choosing what’s right for you:

 Cost